 The effect of Sure-grow liquid fertilizer on number of days to 50% flowering of garden egg is as shown in Table 5, showed that there was no significant difference (p<0.05) of the Sure-grow rates on the number of days to 50% flowering.
 But the least number of days to 50%flowering was obtained from the 600mls application (44.00) and the highest number of days to 50% flowering (48.00) was obtained from the control.

 Table 5.
-The effect of sure-grow organic liquid fertilizer on number of days to 50 percent flowering of garden egg.
+Effect of sure-grow organic liquid fertilizer on number of days to 50 percent flowering of garden egg.

 Treatment Number of days to 50% flowering